Randy Ruiz

 Randy Radames Ruiz (born October 19, 1977) is an American former professional baseball designated hitter and first baseman.
 He stands 6'1" and weighs 240 pounds.
 Born in The Bronx, New York to parents from Santurce, Puerto Rico, he attended James Monroe High School, and played baseball under coach Mike Turo.
 He then attended Bellevue University in Bellevue, Nebraska, where he played college level baseball.
-Ruiz was drafted in round 36 of the 1996 draft.
+Ruiz was originally drafted by the New York Mets in the 36th round (1,068th overall) of the 1996 Major League Baseball draft, but did not sign.